-LOXO-195 is a next-generation, selective TRK inhibitor capable of addressing potential mechanisms of acquired resistance that may emerge in patients receiving larotrectinib (LOXO-101) or multikinase inhibitors with anti-TRK activity.
+LOXO-195 is a selective TRK inhibitor that is being investigated to address potential mechanisms of acquired resistance that may emerge in patients receiving VITRAKVI® (larotrectinib) or other multikinase inhibitors with anti-TRK activity.

 Acquired resistance to targeted therapies has proven to be an important component of long-term cancer care and targeted therapy drug development.
-LOXO-195 was developed in anticipation of potential resistance to larotrectinib (LOXO-101), and in light of recent published literature regarding emerging mechanisms of resistance to TRK inhibition.
-With the LOXO-195 program, Loxo Oncology has an opportunity to clinically extend the duration of disease control for patients with TRK-driven cancers.
-Loxo Oncology plans to initiate a LOXO-195 Phase 1 study in mid-2017.
+LOXO-195 was developed in anticipation of potential resistance to VITRAKVI® (larotrectinib), and in light of recent published literature regarding emerging mechanisms of resistance to TRK inhibition.
+With the LOXO-195 program, Loxo Oncology seeks to potentially extend the duration of disease control for patients with TRK fusion cancers.